Justin-Palmer/stencil-css-in-js/README.md

 # CSS-In-JS <!-- omit in toc -->

-`stencil-css-in-js` is a decorator to allow using JSS with Stencil components to support stronger theming and style override functionality.
+`stencil-css-in-js` is a decorator for using JSS with Stencil components to support stronger theming and style override functionality.

 ## Table of Contents <!-- omit in toc -->